 Selling to IDNs also requires a comprehensive understanding of the health system components, including member facilities and relationships with group purchasing organizations (GPOs).
 This allows suppliers to evaluate the best solutions for every aspect of a health system—a solution that works for an acute care hospital may not work for a physician group or urgent care clinic.

 In addition, many of the largest health systems act as purchasing agents, negotiating with vendors to secure lower prices for member facilities.
 According to Definitive Healthcare data, 80 percent of U.S. hospitals are members of an IDN.

 Top 5 IDNs by Discharges

-Each client facility will have its own needs, challenges, and resources.
-This makes it easier for sales professionals to lose focus on the client's most important goals.
+Each client facility will have its own needs, challenges and resources, making it harder for sales professionals to focus on the client’s most important goals.
 Sales personnel should have a clear plan in mind before ever closing a deal, which helps ensure success for both client and supplier.
-Client objectives should be realistic and include specific details, like growth percentages, and must be easy to measure and track over time.
-Guaranteeing client success is as important as making the initial sale -- scheduling check-ins to support customer initiatives will improve the likelihood that you will become their preferred supplier.
+Client objectives should be realistic, include specific details—like growth percentages—and must be easy to measure and track over time.
+Guaranteeing client success is as important as making the initial sale, and scheduling check-ins to support customer initiatives will improve the likelihood that you will become their preferred supplier.

 Want to learn more about selling to IDNs and GPOs?
 Watch a recording of our live webinar, 10 Key Strategies to Sell to IDNs and GPOs.
 Industry experts John Pritchard, President of Share Moving Media, and John Murawski, President of Healthcare Links, share their most successful methods when targeting new prospects.

-Hoping to drill deeper into hospital affiliations (GPOs, regional purchasing coalitions, physician groups, and ACOs)?
-Definitive Healthcare's data covers affiliations for over 7,900 hospitals and 900 IDNs in its Hospitals and IDNs platform.
-Register for a free trial today:
+Hoping to drill deeper into hospital affiliations (GPOs, regional purchasing coalitions, physician groups and ACOs)?
+Definitive Healthcare’s data covers affiliations for over 9,100 hospitals and health systems in our HospitalView platform.
+Register for a free trial today.